 And it certainly does improve our processes and that's been proven time again, and there are formal methods like lean or six sigma or you can use more generic methods.

-is also technology, and bumps technology helps us to enforce that process, so if we define a process now, and we have a policy, bumps can help us enforce the way that that policy or that process is actually performed.
+In addition BPM is also technology, and bpm technology helps us to enforce that process, so if we define a process now, and we have a policy, BPM software can help us enforce the way that that policy or that process is actually performed.

 Taking that same methodology let's start with design and modeling.
 So the first thing we do in methodology is we design the process.